 They want you to produce more books this is how we show love towards our readers and quit hating them.
 So my question for you today is do you do things that annoy or hate show hatred towards your current or future readers?

 If you do let me know some of the things that you've done that really get under the skin of your readers.
-And if you don't then write "no" down below in the comments because I need to know where you're coming from.
-Check up above me here for more video answers to your self-publishing questions.
+And if you don't then write "No" down below in the comments because I need to know where you're coming from.
+Check out my other articles and videos for more answers to your self-publishing questions.